opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 **Response**

-The script responds with confirmation that the keystore was created:
+The script responds with a confirmation that the keystore was created:

 ```bash
 Created opensearch keystore in $OPENSEARCH_HOME/config/opensearch.keystore